nanoframework/nanoframework.github.io/articles/getting-started-guides/getting-started-managed.md

 You've also learned how to upload **nanoFramework** firmware images into a target board.
 And last, but not the least: how to code a simple 'Hello World' C# application and deploy it to a target board.

 Check out other guides and tutorials.
-You may also want to join our [Discord channel](https://discordapp.com/invite/gCyBu8T), where you'll find a supportive community to discuss your ideas and help you in case you get stuck on something.
+You may also want to join our [Discord channel](https://discord